Tax Planning in Concord, MO

 • Evaluate How Your Business Is Structured —

-Offering retirement plans not only attracts and retains talent, but it also allows you to deduct contributions.
-The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it's recommended to consult a financial advisor in Concord, MO about how those changes affect your tax planning.
+Offering your employees retirement plans, such as 401(k)s, 403(b)s, and other defined contribution plans is a great way to reduce your tax liability.
+The "SECURE" Act of 2019 offers new benefits for employers who offer certain retirement plans, so it's likely in your best interest to meet with a financial advisor in Concord, MO about how those changes affect your tax planning.

-Only offering more money can result in higher employment tax costs.
-See if your employees would be open to other benefits as part of their compensation, instead of just rewarding them with more money.
-Examples that could help reduce your tax liability are medical insurance, group life insurance, childcare assistance, transportation reimbursement, meals, more paid time off, or continuing education reimbursement.
+Merely offering more money can result in higher taxes for you.
+Talk to your employees about whether or not they would be open to other benefits rather than just giving them a raise.
+Common fringe benefits include medical insurance, group life insurance, help with childcare costs, transportation reimbursement, meals, more paid time off, or paying for career-boosting courses.

 • Have a Company Vehicle —

-• Keep a record of your actual expenses, like maintenance, registration fees, and gas, and figure out if your deduction would be more than the standard mileage rate
+• Document your actual expenses, like maintenance, registration fees, and gas, and determine whether those allow you to deduct more than the standard mileage rate would have

 You're allowed to carryover some deductions into another year.
 These can include a home office deduction, net operating losses, business credits, and capital losses.

 Tax laws for businesses are always in flux.
-A key advantage of working with an experienced Concord, MO tax planner is that they will work with you and the person who prepares your taxes to determine if there are ways to strengthen your long-term financial success.
+A key advantage of working with an experienced Concord, MO tax planner is that they will work with you and your tax professional to determine if there are ways to strengthen your personal and business financial success.

 Other services we offer in Concord, MO include: